Car-free island, Victorian charm, and a real Great Lakes overnight escape

 Mackinac IslandMichigan

-Mackinac Island is ferries, bikes, horse-drawn streets, harbor views, fudge shops, porch time, and the rare Midwest island weekend where the overnight stay is part of the magic.
+Mackinac Island is ferries, bikes, horse-drawn streets, harbor views, fudge shops, porch time, and the rare Midwest island weekend where sleeping across the water changes the whole pace.

-Let one Mackinac promise lead the weekend: sleep on the island, ride the shoreline, build around the old hotels and harbor streets, or give the family enough time that the ferry feels like part of the fun.
+Let one Mackinac promise lead the weekend: sleep on the island, ride the shoreline, make time for old hotels and harbor streets, or give the family enough margin that the ferry becomes part of the fun.

 No-car rhythm